sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/event-triggers/available/native-change-account-updated.md

 ```

 - `identity` The identity correlated to this account.
 - `singleValueAttributeChanges` Contains a list of account attributes that have changed.
-During an account updated event, only account attributes that were modified will be listed, and their `oldValue` will be contain the previous value before the change.
+During an account updated event, only account attributes that were modified will be listed, and their `oldValue` will contain the previous value before the change.
+  - it will include ALL account attributes if the config is `"allNonEntitlementAttributes": true`
+  - it will include the enumerated list of attributes contained in `"selectedNonEntitlementAttributes": []`
 - `entitlementChanges` Contains a list of entitlements that have been added and/or removed on the account.
 - `eventType` Will always be `ACCOUNT_UPDATED` for account updated events.
 - `source` The source where this account originated from.